Business Marketing Techniques for Public Schools

 dir of marketing & communications, Noblesville schools

 The messages a school sends also must cater to its audience.
 For example, Cooke notes that often what the audience wants to hear and what they get from districts can be completely different.
-For schools whose marketing and communications directors are also educators, the lines can sometimes be blurred on what messages are important and how to share them in an appropriate way.
+For schools whose marketing and communications directors are also educators, it can sometimes be difficult to create key messages that are focused and succinct.

-“Educators can get excited about academic theories and techniques, as they should,” Cooke explains.
-“But that’s not always what parents want to hear about.
+"Educators can get excited about academic theories and techniques, as they should," Cooke explains.
+"But that’s not always what parents want to hear about.
 Parents want to know that their child is getting a good education, but they may not be interested in getting into the weeds of all the detail.
-They may need a simpler explanation and a more direct approach. ”
+They may need a simpler explanation and a more direct approach."
+This brings us to our next consideration.

 Based on her objectives, Cooke identified key audiences in her plan.
 Employees are a school district’s ambassadors in the community and the building blocks of the whole organization, so they are naturally a critical stakeholder audience.
 It’s also important to remember that parents and other taxpayers are buying your school’s services and therefore must also be an important focus.